Flaronix/gd-speak/README.md

 - Changes to the original `eSpeakNode` made for personal preference and usage in my Godot project
     - [Compatability Breaking] Renamed `ESpeakNode` to `ESpeaker`
     - Print statements now require `ESpeaker.debug_print` to be enabled per `ESpeaker` instance (`false` by default)
-- Added a `TextSpeaker` class via `TextSpeaker.gd` for a simple GDScript interface with `ESpeaker`
+- Added `TextToSpeech` class via `TextToSpeech.gd` for a simple GDScript interface (extends `ESpeaker`)
-    - Creates its own `ESpeaker` and pre-configured `AudioStreamPlayer`
+    - Creates its own pre-configured `AudioStreamPlayer`
     - Usage of this is optional as the `ESpeaker` node can be used directly

 Thanks again to [@soykhaler](https://github.com/soykhaler) for the original project design and repository!